Open Data Hub logo

 Verification

-• The model server that you deleted is no longer displayed in the Models and model servers section on the project details page.
+• The model server that you deleted is no longer displayed on the Models tab for the project.

 Working with deployed models